Tuesday, March 04, 2025

 What do they do in case of a hurricane?
 Each owner has to submit a hurricane plan when they purchase dockage.
 The harbor officials take no responsibility.

 After my US Navy service with navigation training and exposure to the world across an ocean, I had sailing classes and sailboat rentals at college in Santa Barbara.
-I also did an engineering research project on hull design.
-Looking out on the Channel Islands, I thought, “wouldn’t sailing around the world be the ultimate adventure challenge?”, and a plan began.
+I also did an engineering research project on boat hull design.
+Looking out on the Channel Islands, I thought, “wouldn’t sailing around the world be the ultimate adventure challenge?”, and steps toward a plan began.

 After marriage, Dawn & I bought a 14’ Lido daysailer for experience.
 Then, we bought a 27.5’, 3.5-ton Morgan ocean-going sailboat on San Francisco Bay for expanded experience.
 I read a book on Polynesian navigation methods and also other books about previous voyages.
 Is this really what we wanted to do to see the world?